 If you were to ask what the most charming city in Eastern Europe was, then Ljubljana is almost certain to be the most common answer.
 Slovenia’s capital is a beautiful and compact city that is sure to charm all those who visit.

-Situated on the banks for the Ljubljanica River, Ljubljana is both classic and trendy, hip and traditional.
+Situated on the banks of the Ljubljanica River, Ljubljana is both classic and trendy, hip and traditional.
 It boasts a completely pedestrianised old town lined with riverside and streetside cafes and inviting alleyways that just beg to be explored.
 If you’re interested in an alternative side to the city, then there is also the eclectic Metelkova city, which is highly reminiscent of Christiania in Copenhagen or Uzupis in Vilnius.

 There are a number of things to do in Ljubljana that are sure to keep you occupied for a couple of days and it is also the perfect base to explore many other areas in Slovenia, such as the iconic Lake Bled.
 If you are a sucker for classic, Austro-Hungarian architecture and beautiful Central European charms, then you can’t go wrong with visiting Ljubljana.